ethereum/consensus-specs/specs/merge/client_settings.md

 To coordinate changes to [`terminal_total_difficulty`](fork-choice.md#transitionstore), clients should have a setting `--terminal-total-difficulty-override`.

-If `TransitionStore` has already been initialized, this just changes the value of `TransitionStore.terminal_total_difficulty`, otherwise it initializes `TransitionStore` with the specified `terminal_total_difficulty`.
+If `TransitionStore` has already [been initialized](./fork.md#initializing-transition-store), this alters the previously initialized value of
+`TransitionStore.terminal_total_difficulty`, otherwise it initializes `TransitionStore` with the specified `terminal_total_difficulty`.